spooozy/pet-phone-book/README.md

 ## Contribution guide

 Every change must be reviewed and must pass all the tests in order to be merged.
+A more detailed guide for contributions is available in [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ### Versioning info